evolutics/kerek/README.md

 (details in https://github.com/docker/compose/blob/main/pkg/compose/hash.go).
 Note that the service config hash does not depend on the container image contents but only the `image` field.
-Thus, reusing an image tag like `latest` does not trigger an update.
+Thus, reusing an image tag like `latest` does not trigger an update per se.

 To force updating services regardless of config hash changes, use the `--force-recreate` flag.